Laura190/ImageAnalysisWorksheets/Segmentation/Segmentation.md

 | 2      | Open the Auto Threshold Tool | Navigate to `Image > Adjust > Auto Threshold`. <br> <img src="Auto Threshold.png" alt="Threshold" width="400"/> |
 | 3      | Use the Default Settings | Click "OK" |

 A montage showing the results from the different automatic thresholding methods should appear.
-The name of the method is written under each thesholded copy of blobs, you may need to zoom in using the magnifying tool to read them.
+The name of the method is written under each binary copy of blobs, you may need to zoom in using the magnifying tool to read them.
 Ask for help if you don't get an image montage or you can't see the method names.

 ### :thinking: **Investigate**
 - Which automatic thresholding method gives the best results for thresholding the blobs image?